Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

 We call the quantity

-the \textit{Hausdorff dimension} of $F$. \end{definition}
+the \textit{Hausdorff dimension} of $V$. \end{definition}

 The Hausdorff dimension can be equivalently defined using less general covers.
-For example, it is common to add the additional condition that the $\delta$-covers only contain balls. \begin{proposition}[K. Falconer, \cite{F90}, section 2.4] Let $F\subset\mathbb{R}^{n}$ and define
+For example, it is common to add the condition that the $\delta$-covers only contain balls. \begin{proposition} [K. Falconer, \cite{F90}, section 2.4] Let $V$ be a subset of a metric space and define

-Then $\dim_{H}{F} := \inf{\{s\geq0 : \mathcal{B}^{s}(F) = 0\}}$ where $\mathcal{B}^{s}(F) = \lim_{\delta\rightarrow 0^{+}}\mathcal{H}_{\delta}^{s}(F)$. \end{proposition}
+Then $\dim_{H}{V} := \inf{\{s\geq0 : \mathcal{B}^{s}(V) = 0\}}$ where $\mathcal{B}^{s}(V) = \lim_{\delta\rightarrow 0^{+}}\mathcal{B}_{\delta}^{s}(V)$. \end{proposition}

 The Hausdorff dimension exhibits desirable properties, but it is difficult to compute directly.
 The box-counting dimension is a popular alternative because of the comparative ease of computing it.